Does Medicare Cover Mental Health?

 - Abilify (generic: aripiprazole)

-I hope you understand the mental health coverage available under Medicare a bit better now.
-If I can answer any other questions for you, please reach out at your earliest convenience.
-You can use one of the links below to request a phone appointment or get an email with personalized information for you.
+We hope you understand the mental health coverage available under Medicare a bit better now.
 If you want to compare Medicare plans that fit your health needs and budget, click the Find Plans button on this page.

 Benefits, premiums and/or copayments/coinsurance may change on January 1 of each year.
 Limitations and restrictions may apply.